CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * Manage beep on error / play error sound in stable versions
 * Get script info in input help mode.
+* Provide a window to specify option when restarting NVDA.
 * Log stack trace for a function.
 * Get object's information